JuliaSparse/Pardiso.jl/README.md

 ### Setting the phase

 Depending on the phase calls to `pardiso` does different things.
-The phase is set with `set_phase(key::Int)` where key has the meaning:
+The phase is set with `set_phase(key)` where key has the meaning:

 | key   | Solver Execution Steps                                         |
 |-------|----------------------------------------------------------------|